cado-security/product-help/docs/cado-response/getting-started/deploy/aws-deploy.md

 :::

 ### Supported Regions
-Both via the AWS Marketplace and via custom deployments, Cado makes AWS AMI's available for the regions below.
+Cado makes AWS AMI's available for the regions below.
 As a customer, if you require deployment to a region that isn't listed, we can deploy our release AMIs to additional regions.
+You can deploy to all 20+ default AWS regions via our AWS marketplace listing.
 - us-east-1
 - us-east-2
 - us-west-1